steelbrain/package-deps/README.md

     // replace the example argument 'linter-ruby' with the name of this Atom package require('atom-package-deps')
       .install('linter-ruby')
+      // ^ NOTE: This is the name of YOUR package, NOT the package you want to install.
       .then(function() {
         console.log('All dependencies installed, good to go')
       })